biteval/koai/README.md

 conf.primaryKey=std::move(primaryKey);
 ```

-4. The class `UfcDataBaseControllerConf` derived from base `ControllerConfigurer<UfcDataBaseControllerConf>`, which pass itself as a template parameter to the base class `ControllerConfigurer`(CRTP), this allows for creating new `ControllerConfigurer` derived classes for diffrent configuratiuons.
+4. The class `UfcDataBaseControllerConf` derived from base `ControllerConfigurer<UfcDataBaseControllerConf>`, this allows creating new `ControllerConfigurer` derived classes for diffrent configuratiuons.

  `UfcDataBaseControllerConf` is specifically designed to configure the `DataBaseController` class for the UFC Cassandra database by providing fundamental parameters for query generation.
 This can be customized to create alternative configurations.